-The increase in the debt-to-adjusted capital ratio for the reporting year resulted primarily from the increase in new debts.
+The decrease in the group's debt-to-adjusted capital ratio for the current reporting year resulted from increase in the issue of shares and a favourable change with improved retained earnings, which offset the proportionate increase in new debts.
 There are significant external borrowings but these are secured by specific assets.
 The debt-to-adjusted capital ratio may not provide a meaningful indicator of the risk of borrowings.

-23. Other Financial Liabilities
+Other Financial Liabilities 24.